Textual research methods is also known as scholarship. Other synonyms include

 Even simple literacy tasks like looking up how to pay a parking ticket or investigate travel options requires some mastery of textual methods.

 There are many different ways to conduct textual research.
 Academic disciplines and professions have unique approaches to engaging in textual research.
 For instance, lawyers may engage in textual research by surveying applicable laws, policies, and precedents.
 In contrast, a clinical psychologist might read peer-reviewed research on personality constructs.
-Thus, it’s helpful to think of textual research is really a suite of practices, a range of options, that are deployed based on the rhetorical situation.
+Thus, it’s helpful to think of textual research as a suite of practices, a range of options, that are deployed based on the rhetorical situation.

 Formal textual research methods are taught in high school, college, and professional workplace settings.
 At a minimum, teachers in school settings—from middle schools, high schools, to colleges—train students to write with sources (e.g., how to summarize, paraphrase, and quote).
 Masters and doctoral programs provide discipline-specific training in research methods.
 As an example, consider legal training in the U.S.: following undergraduate studies, law students enroll in three additional years of training that focus on how to interpret texts from a legal perspective and engage in legal reasoning.

 To help develop our competencies as textual researchers, teachers in school settings ask students to